 4.4.3.1.
-FULL\ASSERT
+FULL_ASSERT

-The FULL\ASSERT mode is reproducible (see the reproducible mode) and also turns on all assertions (such as assert that the incremental score calculation is uncorrupted) to fail-fast on rule engine bugs.
+The FULL_ASSERT mode turns on all assertions (such as assert that the incremental score calculation is uncorrupted for each move) to fail-fast on a bug in a Move implementation, a score rule, the rule engine itself, ...